a-cordier/dian/README.md

 # DIAN

-Just having fun with Kubernetes deployed as an Ingress Contoller
+Just having fun with Kong deployed as a K8S Ingress Contoller

 ## Prerequisite